Angkor Wat at sunrise, Cambodia

 See a different side of the famous Angkor Wat complex and visit lesser-known temples

-This exciting trip to Cambodia includes a private car and driver, excursions, accommodation, breakfasts and some lunches and dinners.
+This exciting trip to Cambodia includes international flights, a private car and driver, excursions, accommodation, breakfasts and some lunches and dinners.

 The day for your Cambodian adventure is here at last!
-Once at Siem Reap you’ll meet your guide and be transferred to your hotel.
+Once you fly into Siem Reap you’ll meet your guide and be transferred to your hotel.
 Your next few days will be spent exploring the legendary temples of Angkor.

 On the first day, you’ll watch the sunrise from a temple overlooking the Angkorian plains, before exploring the Tomb Raider temple, Ta Prohm, which has been left largely as it was in the 12th century.
 After your temple tour, you'll sip cocktails on a gondola paddle boat as it cruises through the moat of the ancient city of Angkor Thom.